Discover and book the best Vatican tours

 Additionally, there are several vending machines and refreshment areas, including a cafeteria, self-service, and pizzeria.

-That entirely depends on the ticket you’re booking.
-While some Vatican tour tickets offer a full refund on cancelling tickets up to 48-72 hours in advance, for others there may be no refund available on cancellation.
-Please check before you book your spot.
+The refund policy depends on the type of ticket you book.
+Some Vatican tour tickets offer a full refund if cancelled 48-72 hours in advance, while others may not provide any refund upon cancellation.
+Please check the specific terms before booking your spot.

 While the Vatican is accepting bookings for guided tours, it has put a cap on the maximum number of visitors in a group.
-Each guided tour group can consist of a maximum of 20 visitors now.
+Each guided tour group can consist of a maximum of 20 visitors.

 Yes, your Vatican tour tickets do include skip-the-line access.
 With this, you get fast-track access to the Vatican Museums and the Sistine Chapel without waiting in long lines.